Aashishsharma/Learnings/React/hooks/hooks.md

 13:    );
 14:  }
 ```
-1. Line 1: We import the useState Hook from React.
-It lets us keep local state in a function component.
-2. Line 4: Inside the Example component, we declare a new state variable by calling the useState Hook.
-It returns a pair of values, to which we give names.
-We’re calling our variable count because it holds the number of button clicks.
-We initialize it to zero by passing 0 as the only useState argument.
-The second returned item is itself a function.
-It lets us update the count so we’ll name it setCount.
-3. Line 9: When the user clicks, we call setCount with a new value.
-React will then re-render the Example component, passing the new count value to it.

 Normally, variables “disappear” when the function exits but state variables are preserved by React.
 Group logically making sense of all states into one state object